dongheenam/dongheenam.info/content/posts/2021/fractions-in-javascript.md

 ---
 title: "Fractions in JavaScript"
-description: "How the rational arithmetic is implemented in this site."
+description: "How to implement fractional arithmetic with JavaScript."

 date: 2020-12-26 15:10:03.222 +1100
 lastMod: 2021-01-03 16:33:26.443 +1100